 Goodbye Marty.
 Thank you for your immense presence and probing insights – at least while you were willing to be here and give them to us.

-For those of you who want to know more about Martin Weiner there is a video of him and thoughts on his life and death on the website of his friend Nate Klemp: Life Beyond Logic and again, on the website that I mentioned above: The Center for Explorations in Consciousness.
-Several friends have posted remembrances of him: Celebrating My Friend Marty Weiner and A Sole For Marty.
-If you know of others do let me know.
+For those of you who want to know more about Martin Weiner there is a video podcast of him and thoughts on his life and death by his friend Nate Klemp: Life Beyond Logic.